mguadagni/mguadagni/README.md

 <ins>Electric Boat:</ins> <br>
     My main role at EB is to support the software engineering efforts to design, develop, and unit test the software for the COLUMBIA ship control system.
 I was able to continue the development and maintenance of a software that encompasses a condensed version of the ship control, used for submarine testing and training.
 Through these, I have gained skills in server-client framework using Ada, C, and UDP networking.
 In addition, I was able to develop and integrate GUIs using Qt Creator and C++. <br>
 <ins>CareerDevs:</ins> <br>
-Creating Full Stack projects.
-Using Java and SpringBoot to work with API's and MySQL databases, as well as using React for Front End development.
+At careerdevs, I learned how to create Full Stack projects.
+I used Java and SpringBoot to work with API's and MySQL databases, as well as using React for Front End development.
 In addition, continuously completing algorithms within Java, Javascript, and Python.

 ### ⚡Besides coding, I enjoy...
 - Staying active and being outside.
 I like to go to the gym, or play sports like basketball with my friends.
 In addition, I enjoy fishing as a relaxing pastime.